 Cause: Overwatering or poor drainage.

-Solution: Ensure the pot has drainage holes and water only when the top inch of soil is dry.
+Solution: The pot needs to have a lot of drainage holes.
+And then only water when the top of the soil is dry.

 3. Slow Growth